5 Ways to Connect with Nature at Home

 There’s also plenty of documentaries to broaden your nature knowledge.
 They’re easily accessible on YouTube and paid platforms.

 Nature is healing, it’s calming, and it’s part of us — All of us.
 And we must do everything we can to conserve it!
-Please make the most generous gift you can today — and your tax-time gift will be MATCHED $1 for $1 up to $175,000!
-HURRY: this offer will expire midnight 30 June.
+Please make the most generous gift you can today.
+Every gift over $2 may be tax deductible.